DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-4"></a>
 **4 - Why does the pre-sale exclude accredited investors from NY and China?**

-China and New York are banned by the SEC.
-Under SEC rules, if a company has completed development of a token and can distribute tokens at the time of the sale, then the token is probably not a security and DEF would be free to crowdfund an ICO and accept money from anyone.
-If a company is raising funds to develop the token through a mechanism that gives investors a chance to buy the right to purchase future tokens, the SEC then considers the company to be selling a security.
-DEF is utilizing an industry standard SAFT agreement which IS a security.
-In order to comply with SEC regulations we can only sell this security to accredited investors, and only in jurisdictions the SEC does not ban.
+In order to comply with SEC regulations only accredited investors may participate in the pre-sale, and only in jurisdictions the SEC does not ban.
+Chinese regulatory authorities prohibit Chinese citizens and companies from participating in ICOs.

 <a name="question-5"></a>
 **5 - How can I get whitelisted for the Democracy Earth pre-sale?**